WetOnionBoi/School-Canteen/README.md

 -Version 6.0 - In this version I will add a restock button

--Version 7.0 - In this version I will add a sign in so that only admins can restock / see total amount sold
+-Version 7.0 - In this version I will make my restock able to restock more then 1 at a time